chrisryanouellette/CasparCG_HTML_Widget/README.md

 # CasparCG HTML Template Developer Widget

-The widget is made up of an HTML, CSS or SCSS, and JS file.
-Each file has some comments in them but please feel free to reach out to me with any questions.</br>
+The widget is made up of just one JS file!
+There are formatted versions of each component in the dependencies folder.</br>

 Join the discussion on the [CasparCG Forum](https://casparcgforum.org/).

 ## Features
 Change the background color quickly using a HEX, RGB or, RGBA values without editing the CSS file.</br>
-Run Custom Commands from the widget.
-Eliminates the need for a ton of snippets or typing the function into the console.</br>
+Set the background to an image using a URL.</br>
+Run custom commands (Invoke Command) from the widget.</br>
-Easily run the standard Play, Next, and Stop Commands.
+Easily run the standard Update, Play, Next, and Stop Commands.</br>
+Set custom data with a convenient GUI that is injected into the graphic template.</br>
+All data is persistent between page reloads!

+## Live Demo
+Try the live demo [here](http://www.casparcgwidget.com)!

-### Setup
+## Setup
 1. Add this bit of code to a JS file that will be loaded with the template.
 Don't forget to  change the `DEV_SCRIPT_URL`.

 ```js